frankkramer-lab/WikiOntoNERCorpus/README.md

 ## Repository Structure
 The repository covers two key subfolders:
-- `corpus_synthesis` includes the documentation, code and scipt examples to:
+- `corpus_synthesis` includes the documentation, code and script examples to:
   * Download, parse, and link Wikipedia and WikiData datasets.
   * Generate the synthesized, weakly-annotated dataset for given SPARQL-defined label classes.
 - `named_entity_recognition` includes the code to: